 Lorain County Community College is committed to assisting all who desire and can benefit from a college education.
-LCCC’s open admission policy provides that anyone can take classes, within the guidelines below and with appropriate scores on LCCC’s placement assessment.
+LCCC’s open-admission policy provides that anyone can take classes, within the guidelines below and with appropriate scores on LCCC’s placement assessment.
 Special admission programs are also available to current high school students, international students, transfer students, transient students, incarcerated students and many others.

 High school graduates

-Graduates from high schools recognized by the Ohio Department of Education (includes chartered, non-chartered, home school, private or public) or the Department of Education from the student’s state of legal resident if not Ohio are admitted based on their high school diplomas.
+Graduates from high schools recognized by the Ohio Department of Education (includes chartered, non-chartered, home school, private or public), or the Department of Education from the student’s state of legal residence if not Ohio, are admitted based on their high school diplomas.
 All admitted students are REQUIRED to participate in the assessment placement process unless qualifying as an exception (see information on Placement Assessment).
 High school graduates (under the age of 18 at time of enrollment) must provide a high school transcript that indicates their date of graduation or a General Education Development (GED) certificate.
 This must be provided along with the LCCC application for admission in order for enrollment to be processed.

-Applicants 18 years old or older who are not high school graduates must earn a General Education Development (GED) certificate and request that their official GED scores be sent from the state GED office to the LCCC Records office before enrolling for the 13th hour of credit classes.
+Applicants 18 years old or older who are not high school graduates must earn a General Education Development (GED) or diploma and request that their official GED scores or diploma be sent to the LCCC Records office before enrolling for the 13th hour of credit classes.

 All applications for admission must be made on an official application form.
-Applicants must request high schools to forward official, final transcripts to the Admissions Office.
-For those 18 years or older who did not earn high school diplomas, official GED scores must be sent from the state GED office to the Admissions Office.
+Applicants must request high schools to forward official, final transcripts to the Admissions office.
+For those 18 years or older who did not earn high school diplomas, official GED scores must be sent from the state GED office to the Admissions office.
 All Lorain County Community College admission requirements must be met.
 All students who do not enroll within two calendar years from the indicated date of desired admission must submit another official application form and new materials REQUIRED for a specific admission status.